 Fig. 17.
 Rank-100 image

 The rank-29 compression is OK quality, and 29 is close to what we get by eyeballing the elbow in the singular values.
-But it doesn’t appear to have performed any noise reduction.
-Adding more dimensions does improve the image, we get more photographic detail, which isn’t true white noise.
+But it doesn’t perform noise reduction.
+Adding more dimensions does improve the image, we get more photographic detail, which so the additional dimensions aren’t perfect white noise.

 One possible problem with the Gavish-Donoho threshold is that it’s trying to minimize the MSE between a target matrix and the truncated representation, assuming the target is a low rank matrix plus noise.
 But true optimal truncation depends on what we are going to use low-rank output for, and what our loss function is.
 Sometimes the low-rank vectors look like white noise but contain information we need to process downstream.
 If we’re trying to read an inscription on a ring in this photo, we might be better off with full-rank data.
 The Goethe quote up top seems on point, it’s all a matter of perspective.